 Over the past decade or so, comparative online car insurance quotes have increased dramatically.
-Similar to other industries, consumers are able to enter their data into one form and receive information on multiple companies.
+Similar to other industries, consumers are able to enter their data into one form and receive information from multiple companies.

-The problem is, each of these third party platforms is different, and they aren’t always transparent about how they’re using your data.
+The problem is, each of these third-party platforms is different, and they aren't always transparent about how they're using your data.

 Before shopping for car insurance online, make sure you understand whether you're signing up for a lead generation service.
 If you do use a lead generation service, you should understand that oftentimes you will be steered to a specific company, or a small number of companies that pay the most amount of money to the lead generation website.
 You will need to read the fine print in a web site's terms of service to really understand the company's model, and oftentimes the fine print is confusing.
 If it's not apparent to you how the website gets paid, it's probably lead generation.

-If you enter a lead generation process, be prepared to receive an onslaught of telephone and/or email solicitations from insurance, and even non-insurance related, third parties.
+If you enter a lead generation process, be prepared to receive an onslaught of telephone and/or email solicitations from insurance, and even non-insurance-related, third parties.

 Each car insurance company has a rating that's based solely on customer feedback.
 You can check out the best car insurance companies according to consumers, and filter the list by only the top companies available in the state you live in.

 Here are the steps we recommend taking in order to identify the car insurance company you select.

 - Identify three to five companies you’re interested in

 - Receive quotes from the companies you’re interested